PaperMC/Velocity/README.md

 ## Status

-Velocity is far from finished, but most of the essential pieces you would expect are in place.
-Velocity supports Minecraft 1.8-1.13.
-More functionality is planned.
+Velocity is currently in an alpha state: it is prone to change at any time and is not currently suitable for production usage.
+For development and testing purposes, however, Velocity is fully-fledged and ready to go.

+Velocity supports Minecraft 1.8-1.13.1, and has full support for Paper and Sponge.
+Forge support is currently not implemented, but Velocity will work with Forge's vanilla fallback mode.